Condo Vs. Co-Op: Pros, Cons And Major Differences

 When you purchase any type of property, certain closing costs and taxes come along with it.

 For a condo, these will be slightly different from what you’ll encounter when buying a co-op.
-For example, if you’re closing on a condominium, you should expect to pay property taxes, title insurance, appraisal fees and inspection fees depending on where you’re buying the property.
+For example, if you’re closing on a condominium, you should expect to pay:

-When you buy a co-op, on the other hand, you won’t have to pay for mortgage insurance, and property taxes are rolled into your monthly co-op administration fees.
+When you buy a co-op, on the other hand, you won’t have to pay for mortgage insurance, and property taxes.
+Instead, they’re rolled into your monthly co-op administration fees.
 Other fees like REALTOR® commission and transfer taxes, however, remain your responsibility.

 Renting And Selling